Close

 Florian07/19/2020 at 06:09 0 comments

-Now that I have demystified the communication protocol of this Hitachi air conditioner, it's time to work on what is gonna be the most difficult and time consuming part of this project for me: building a Zigbee interface to enable remote control from Home Assistant.
+Now that I've demystified the communication protocol of the Hitachi air conditioner, it's time to tackle what is gonna be the most difficult and time-consuming part of this project for me: building a Zigbee interface to enable remote control from Home Assistant.

-For the past month I've been gathering information, learning basics about Zigbee, looking for hardware solutions and trying to have a Zigbee module working.
-Here is a kind of summary of what I've got so far.
+For the past month, I've been gathering information, learning the basics of Zigbee, searching for hardware solutions and trying to get a Zigbee module working.
+Here is a summary of my progress:

-1) I learnt there is 3 different types of devices in a Zigbee network: router, coordinator and end device.
-Because I want to go for a simple solution I will make an "end device".
+1) I learned there is three different types of devices in a Zigbee network: router, coordinator and end device.
+Because I want to go for a simple solution, I will make an "end device".

-2) Searching for DIY Zigbee on Google got me to look at XBee module and CC2530 based module.
+2) Searching for DIY Zigbee solutions led me to XBee modules and CC2530 based modules.

 5) I received the modules in about 2 weeks.
 I made a simple breakout board for one and tried to flash Z-Stack 3.0.2 following this excellent tutorial.
-Because I don't have a CC debugger, I used an alternative flashing method using an Wemos D1 and CClib (source: Zigbee CCLib Flashing).
-After a bit more than 2 hours, the flashing was successful but the module UART didn't seem to work.
-I checked that P2_0 (CFG1) was tied to GND and I carefully followed the CC2530-ZNP power-up procedure described in Z-Stack ZNP Interface Specification but I never got the SYS_RESET_IND from the module.
+Since I didn't have a CC debugger, I used an alternative flashing method with a Wemos D1 and CClib (source: Zigbee CCLib Flashing).
+The flashing was successful but the module UART didn't seem to work.
+I checked that P2_0 (CFG1) was tied to GND and I carefully followed the CC2530-ZNP power-up procedure described in Z-Stack ZNP Interface Specification, but I never got the SYS_RESET_IND from the module.

-6) I tried to reflash the module using another programming method which used CCLoader (tutorial: flashing CCLoader) but despite a successful flashing it didn't work either.
+6) I tried reflashing the module using another programming method with CCLoader (tutorial: flashing CCLoader), but despite a successful flashing it still didn't work.

-7) After trying to flash multiple firmwares (router, coordinator, stock) I found on forums and GitHub using both programming methods I also tried to flash the other module I bought but never managed to have the UART working.
+7) I tried flashing various firmwares (router, coordinator, stock) that I found on forums and GitHub using both flashing methods.
+I also tried flashing the second module I received, but none of the attempts got the UART working.

-8) I bought a CC debugger from China hoping it's just a problem with the flashing method...
-Until I receive it, I will search for more information about end device firmware, Zigbee communication work-flow and Home Assistant integration.
+8) I've now ordered a CC debugger from China in the hope that the problem lies with the flashing method...
+Until I receive it, I plan to continue researching information about end device firmware, the Zigbee communication work-flow and Home Assistant integration.

 • Well... that was fairly easy